Dharamshala - A scenic paradise

 The hilly town of Dharamshala (Dharamsala) in the scenic state of Himachal Pradesh is a holiday destination, par excellence.
 It is in the Kangra Valley amidst the beauty of the majestic Dhauladhar mountain range.

 The town is divided into Upper and Lower Dharamshala and is known for its natural beauty and predominant Tibetan culture.
-And it is here in the upper Dharamshala, McLeod Ganj, that you’ll find the residence of HH The Dalai Lama.
+And it is here in the upper Dharamshala, McLeod Ganj, that you’ll find the residence of His Holiness The Dalai Lama.

 The name 'Dharamshala' literally means a dwelling place or a place of shelter for travellers or pilgrims.
 During the British Raj, the Katoch dynasty of Kangra ruled Dharamshala and its neighbouring regions.
 At that time, these regions were a part of the undivided province of Punjab.
 And even today, you can find the residence of the royal family of Katoch here.